libvmm/libvmm/README.md

 ## Todo

+- [ ] Instruction emulation.
+- [ ] Create a library OS to use it for testing.
 - [ ] Add support for request-interrupt-window.
 - [ ] Add support for Interrupt on entry settings.
 - [ ] Add support for managing IOMMU page tables.